Ed Carberry

 Ed Carberry (born 1953/54) is an American former college football coach.
 He was the head football coach for St. Anthony High School from 1982 to 1983, Monte Vista High School from 1989 to 2003, Mt.
 San Jacinto College from 2004 to 2006, and Southwestern College in Chula Vista, California, from 2007 to 2021.
 Carberry also coached for Bishop Montgomery High School, Los Angeles Harbor, and Tustin High School.
 He played college football for Cerritos as a center.

-Carberry was inducted into the St. Paul High Hall of Fame in 2015, the Monte Vista High Hall of Fame in 2017, and the Southern California Football Association Hall of Fame and California Community College Football Coaches Association Hall of Fame, both in 2025.
+Carberry was inducted into the St. Paul High Hall of Fame in 2015, the Monte Vista High Hall of Fame in 2017, and the California Community College Football Coaches Association Hall of Fame in 2025.

 Early life and playing career

-Carberry grew up in Whittier, California.
-He attended St. Paul High School in Santa Fe Springs, where he played football under legendary head coach Marijon Ancich as a center, winning the 1972 CIF Southern Section title.
-Carberry went on to play college football for Cerritos.
+Ed Carberry was born in 1953 or 1954 and grew up in Whittier, California.
+He attended St. Paul High School in Santa Fe Springs, where he played football under head coach Marijon Ancich as a center, winning the 1972 CIF Southern Section title.
+Carberry went on to play college football for Cerritos as a center, being listed at 220 lbs.
 He was elected to the school's student senate as a freshman in 1973.

 Coaching career

 From 1978 to 1980, Carberry served as an assistant football coach for Bishop Montgomery High School.
 In 1981, he served as the head baseball coach at Daniel Murphy High School, leading the team to a 3–12 record, as well as an assistant football coach for Los Angeles Harbor.
 In 1982, Carberry was named head football coach at St. Anthony High School, taking over a rebuilding team with only one returning starter.
-In two seasons at the helm, he led the Saints to a 1–15–1 record.
+He led the Saints to a 1–15–1 record over two seasons.

 In 1984, Carberry accepted the job as the offensive coordinator at Tustin High School under his former high school coach, Marijon Ancich.
 He was credited by Ancich for improving the team's weight training program.
 After four seasons as offensive coordinator, Carberry was moved to defensive coordinator in 1988.
 "It felt like I had come full circle, coming from a player to a coach under Marijon.
 It was something I always wanted to do because he's such a great coach.
 Ninety percent of what I am as a coach comes from playing for and coaching with Marijon," he said.
 During his tenure at Tustin, Carberry also served as head coach of the track and field team from 1985 to 1986.